 Here’s the investment author Morgan Housel.

-MH: Those kind of topics, I think, are less important than topics like your own behaviour.
+Morgan Housel: Those kinds of topics, I think, are less important than topics like your own behaviour.
 And I think a lot of investors try to manage around optimising down to the bases point, what’s the best portfolio for me to own.
-And then in 2009, the market falls 50% and they’re out and their panicked.
-And at that point, all of the optimisation that you did before, doesn’t matter anymore.
-So if you can nail down the behavioural aspect of investing, all of the optimisation that we layer on top of that matters less and less.
+And then in 2009, the market falls 50% and they’re out and they're panicked.
+And at that point, all of the optimisations that you did before, doesn’t matter anymore.
+So if you can nail down the behavioural aspect of investing, all of the optimisations that we layer on top of that matters less and less.
 It’s not that it doesn’t matter, it’s just of less importance than other aspects of investing.

 Robin Powell: That’s it.
 Thank you to Morgan Housel.
 And thank you for watching.
 Until next time, goodbye.